kyverno/website/content/en/Community/_index.md

 ### Maintainers Meeting

-This is a public weekly meetings for maintainers to discuss issues and PRs pertaining to Kyverno's development and direction.
-Encouraging all contributors to actively participate and contribute to the discussions but may not raise agenda items.
-Topics to be proposed by non-maintainers should use the Kyverno Community Meeting as the venue.
+This is a public, weekly meetings for maintainers to discuss issues and PRs pertaining to Kyverno's development and direction.
+Contributors and end users are welcome to attend and participate but may not raise agenda items.
+Topics to be proposed by non-maintainers should use the Kyverno Community Meeting.

 - Weekly every Tuesday at 7:30 AM PST
 - [Agenda and meeting notes](https://docs.google.com/document/d/1I_GWsz32gLw8sQyuu_Wv0-WQrtRLjn9FuX2KGNkvUY4/edit?usp=sharing)